 Note to Seniors: It is S.O.S.' policy not to accept graduating seniors UNLESS you know you will remain in this area after graduation for at least one more semester.
 Often it takes until mid-way through Spring semester for newly trained volunteers to start taking the beeper.
 Therefore, it is not a good investment of our time and resources to train new people who cannot then serve the organization for at least 2 semesters.
 It is also a poor investment of your time and energy if you are unable to get a fair amount of experience after training.
 If you have additional questions about this policy, please call me to discuss.

 If you have read all of the above information about the application process, you may now complete the

 Online Application Form.

-If you prefer not to complete the application online, you can print & complete a hard copy version, and submit by the deadline listed above.
+If you prefer not to complete the application online, you can print & complete a hard copy version, and submit to Student Wellness & Health Promotion at the address above by the deadline.
 We thank you for your interest in S.O.S.!
 If you have any questions about the application process or training, feel free to contact S.O.S. via email at email@example.com, by calling Angela Seguin at 302-831-3457, or by stopping by Student Wellness & Health Promotion at 231 South College Avenue.

 All Recovery Yoga